 This helps smooth out the dough and prevents it from crumbling apart when you have to roll it out.
 If the dough is still a little wet and sticky, sprinkle some more flour over it and knead it in.
 Roll out the dough until it is about half an inch to three-quarters of an inch thick.
 To cut out the individual biscuits you can use any size ring mold, lid, or can depending on your preference.

-I keep an old tomato paste can with both the bottom and top cut out as a ring mold to punch out the biscuits.
+I keep an old tomato paste can with both the bottom and top cut out as a ring mold to punch out the garlic biscuits.
 Make sure to dip the edge of whichever mold you decide to use in flour first to prevent it from sticking to the dough!
 We are looking for nice clean edges!

-Preheat your oven to 375F and as the oven pre-heats, line the biscuits on a greased or parchment-lined baking sheet.
+Preheat your oven to 375F and as the oven pre-heats, line the homemade biscuits on a greased or parchment-lined baking sheet.
 When trying up the biscuits make sure not to space them out too much.

-As the biscuits bake, steam escapes from them and this heat helps the biscuit next to it rise straight up.
-If the biscuits are spaced too much you may find they will flop over and dry out easier during the baking process.
+As the garlic biscuits bake, steam escapes from them and this heat helps the biscuit next to it rise straight up.
+If the garlic biscuits are spaced too much you may find they will flop over and dry out easier during the baking process.
 Before loading the tea biscuits into the oven, brush the tops with a little egg wash ( whole egg mixed with a splash of water or milk) to create a nice golden brown crust, and sprinkle with a few grains of coarse sea salt.

 Bake your delicious rosemary and garlic biscuits between 12 and 15 minutes, turning the tray at the very end to ensure they brown evenly.

-Tried the recipe?
-Take a picture and tag me on Facebook & Instagram: @earthfoodandfire .
-For more from scratch recipes follow me on Instagram & Pinterest
+Made the recipe?
+Comment & Rate it below, then take a picture and tag me on Facebook.
+For more from scratch recipes, follow me on Facebook & Pinterest.

 Recipe